Skip to content

 Micro-mobility: Shared lightweight vehicles such as scooters and bikes offered by vendors including Lime, Jump, and Bird.

-Transportation Network Companies (TNC): Ride sharing service such as Uber that uses website or app to match individual riders with nearby drivers.
+Transportation Network Companies (TNC): Ride-sharing platforms such as Uber that use a web app to match individual riders with nearby drivers.

 Private Sector Transportation Technology Summary Map